“So who did your psychic paper say you were in order

 was a dangerous nutter who wanted to murder a good man who loved his people

-and ruled them with kindness.
+and ruled them with kindness?
 Tellon is as near paradise as I have ever

 found.
 Its people are happy, prosperous, free.
 It would have become a